This fact sheet is for information only. You should get legal advice about your personal situation.

 What to do if you received credit that was unsuitable

-If you are struggling because a credit provider gave you a loan/lease that you now think was irresponsible, you can complain.
+If you are struggling because of credit that wasn’t suitable, you can complain.

 Get information

-Ask the credit provider to give you your loan application form, verifying documents, and a copy of their assessment.
+Ask the credit provider for your application form, verifying documents, and a copy of their assessment.

-Ask the lender how they worked out if you could afford the loan.
+Ask the lender how they decided that you could afford the credit.
 People tend to underestimate their expenses, so ask the lender if they compared your estimated living expenses to your actual spending (for example, by looking at your bank account statements).

 Also ask if the lender used a benchmark, such as the Household Expenditure Measure (HEM) or the Henderson Poverty Index (HPI).
 These benchmarks estimate how much your living expenses are based on factors like how many dependents you have, where you live or if you work.
 It is important to check your lender used the right information for your household.

-HPI or HEM can be a useful shortcut for a lender to use to check if your declared living expenses are realistic for someone in your situation.
-But the lender must always use your actual living expenses to work out if you can afford a loan or not.
+Benchmarks can be a useful shortcut for lenders to check if your declared living expenses are realistic for someone in your situation but should not replace your actual living expenses.

 For example, you might estimate your living expenses are $500 a week.
 The HPI or HEM benchmarks say someone in your situation needs $600 a week to live on.
 The lender could use the $600 a week figure as a starting point to work out what to lend you.
 But the lender must use your actual living expenses.
 If your bank account statements show you spend $640 a week in living expenses, then the lender should use $640 a week.